sanjay-saxena/blog/content/blog/first.md

 Sign into [Github](https://github.com) and create the following two public repositories and select the checkbox to initialize the repository with a README:

-  * <username>-hugo: This repository will contain the source code for your site such as templates, etc.
+  * &lt;username>-hugo: This repository will contain the source code for your site such as templates, etc.
-  * <username>.github.io: Name of this repository must follow the convention.
-This repo will contain the actual artifacts such as HTML, CSS, etc. that will be served up when it is accessed using https://<username>.github.io URL.
+  * &lt;username>.github.io: Name of this repository must follow the convention.
+This repo will contain the actual artifacts such as HTML, CSS, etc. that will be served up when it is accessed using https://&lt;username>.github.io URL.

-## Working Environment
+## Setup Working Environment

 Once the repositories are created, here are the steps for creating a working environment that would allow you to create content: